Anomaly of Continuous Symmetries from Topological Defect Network

 For detailed examples, we discuss the cases of a simple $G$ and $U(1)$ separately.
 For a compact simply connected and simple Lie group $G$, the $3d$ bulk anomaly theory is the non-abelian Chern--Simons invariant characterized by an integer $k\in \mathbb{Z}$ called the \emph{level}.
 It has a local expression as the Chern--Simons 3-form $I_3=CS_k[A]=\frac{k}{2}\tr(A\wedge F-\frac{1}{3}A\wedge A\wedge A)$.
 We explicitly uplift the topological defect networks across the F-move to a three-dimensional bulk, and show that after assigning $F=0$, the cubic term in $CS_k[A]$ precisely generates the de Rham cohomology group $H_{\rm dR}^3(G,\mb R)$ for $G$.

 For a non-simply connected Lie group such as $G=U(1)$, we point out that the field strength $F=dA$ would not vanish at the junction point for this case.
 This is not inconsistent with the requirement of flat gauging, as the precise definition of flat gauging should be the triviality of the holonomy $\exp\left(\oint_{\mc{C}}A\right)$ around a topologically trivial loop $\mc{C}$.
 Such a non-vanishing $F$ is precisely the source of the non-trivial $U(1)$ phase factor across the F-move, which we compute explicitly from the integration of $\epsilon F$ over the 2D spacetime, where $\epsilon$ is the finite gauge transformation parameter generating the F-move.
-The factor \be \omega(e^{i\alpha_1},e^{i\alpha_2},e^{i\alpha_3})=e^{i\alpha_1(\alpha_2+\alpha_3-[\alpha_2+\alpha_3])/(2\pi)} \ee with $\alpha_i \in [0, 2\pi)$ and $[r]$ denoting the part of $r$ exceeding $2\pi$, is consistent with the $N\rightarrow\infty$ limit of $H^3(\mb{Z}_N,U(1))$.
+The phase factor~\footnote{The same 3-cocycle expression was derived in~\cite{Kawagoe:2021gqi} for bosonic 2D theories using the method of Else and Nayak~\cite{Else:2014vma}.
+A recent discussion of $U(1)$ anomalies in the fermionic case within this framework can be found in~\cite{Okada:2025kie}.} \be \omega(e^{i\alpha_1},e^{i\alpha_2},e^{i\alpha_3})=e^{i\alpha_1(\alpha_2+\alpha_3-[\alpha_2+\alpha_3])/(2\pi)} \ee with $\alpha_i \in [0, 2\pi)$ and $[r]$ denoting the part of $r$ exceeding $2\pi$, is consistent with the $N\rightarrow\infty$ limit of the generator of $H^3(\mb{Z}_N,U(1))$.

 We would also like to comment that (\ref{U(1)-factor}) is perfectly consistent with the newly proposed categorical formulation of continuous symmetry~\cite{Jia:2025vrj}.
 Namely, if one pretends that the definition of the symmetry category $\mathbf{Vec}_G^\omega$ and Drinfeld center $Z(\mathbf{Vec}_G^\omega)$ can be generalized to the case of $G=U(1)$, all the category theoretical data are consistent with the mathematical results in \cite{Freed:2009qp}, which are confirmed in \cite{Jia:2025vrj}.